loudsheep/loudsheep/readme.md

 ## 🔭 What I'm Currently Working On

 I'm currently focused on honing my skills in full-stack development.
-I'm working on projects that involve Java ☕️, C# ⚙️, and PHP with Laravel 🚀.
+I'm working on projects that involve Java ☕️, C# ⚙️, Python 🐍, and PHP with Laravel 🚀.
 Additionally, I'm diving into the world of React.js ⚛️ and Node.js 🚀 to become a fullstack developer.

 ## 🌱 What I'm Learning